 - Adoptive Home.
-The amount of maintenance paid for a special needs child placed in an adoptive home is determined and authorized by the Family Services Specialist.
-The amount of payment may be lower than, but shall not exceed, the established monthly rate for Title IV-E foster care payments.
-Adoption assistance payments may be made by the or through another public or nonprofit agency. - Foster Home.
+The amount of maintenance paid for a special needs child placed in an adoptive home is determined and authorized by the Adoption Negotiator.
+The amount of payment may be lower than, but shall not exceed, the established monthly rate for title IV-E foster care payments.
+Adoption assistance payments may be made by or through another public or nonprofit agency. - Foster Home.
 The amount of the monthly foster care payment is the basic maintenance rate.
 Enhanced maintenance payment may also be paid if a VEMAT was administered.
-(See VEMAT Guidance in Section 17.2 of the Foster Care Manual).

-- Enhanced Maintenance.
+(See VEMAT Guidance in Section 18.2 of the Foster Care Manual). - Enhanced Maintenance.
 Some children require additional daily supervision and support provided by the foster or adoptive parents.
-These payments are called "Enhanced Maintenance Payments" established through administration of the VEMAT and are paid from Title IV-E funds if the child meets Title IV-E requirements.
+These payments are called "Enhanced Maintenance Payments" established through administration of the VEMAT and are paid from title IV-E funds if the child meets title IV-E requirements.
+The VEMAT should be assessed and reassessed according to the required guidelines found in Section 18.2 of the Foster Care Manual.
 Otherwise CSA state pool funds or local only funds shall be used.
-This enhanced maintenance payment is made in addition to the basic Title IV-E payment.
-The payment amount page from the VEMAT shall be given to the Benefit Programs Specialist for inclusion in the Eligibility file and to establish the amount of the payment. - Children's Residential Facility (CRF).
+This enhanced maintenance payment is made in addition to the basic title IV-E payment.
+The payment amount page from the VEMAT shall be given to the Benefit Programs Specialist for inclusion in the Eligibility file and to establish the amount of the payment.

+• Children's Residential Facility (CRF).
 The amount of the monthly foster care payment is the negotiated rate of allowable costs between the provider and the purchaser.
-The Family Services Specialist is responsible for providing the Benefit Programs Specialist with a copy of the Financial Agreement or contract, which documents the currently negotiated rate and the allowable costs to be paid by Title IV-E funds.
+The Family Services Specialist is responsible for providing the Benefit Programs Specialist with a copy of the Financial Agreement or contract, which documents the currently negotiated rate and the allowable costs to be paid by title IV-E funds.
 Allowable costs include room and board, clothing, personal care, recreation, spending allowance, and the cost of additional daily supervision.
 The provider shall identify the daily supervision costs as a separate item.
-The Family Services Specialist will provide the Benefit Programs Specialist with a copy of the purchase of service order or the contract with the residential facility.
-Copies of either of these documents will serve as documentation of allowable costs.
+The Family Services Specialist will provide the Benefit Programs Specialist with a copy of the purchase of service order, the financial contract and the rate sheet from the residential facility.